chrisburnell/chrisburnell.com/src/posts/notes/2024-05-03-incredible-musician-performances.md

 <h2 id="王石展" class=" [ gamma ] "> 【260bpm】I played one shot of my original metal song</h2>

+I love how precise the playing is here, and the genre switching in the breakdown is insane.

 <dl>
     <dt>Artist</dt>
     <dd><a href="https://www.youtube.com/@wangshizhan721" rel="external noopener">王石展</a></dd>